zlogic/mendix-docs/content/en/docs/howto/monitoring-troubleshooting/detect-and-resolve-performance-issues.md

 #### Retrieve Action

-If you find that a particular retrieve action is slow, you can work to simplify it.
+If you find that a particular retrieve action is slow, you can simplify it.
 Review the following:

 * Complex XPath
 * Missing indexes